IBM/detect-timeseriesdata-change/README.md

 * [DB2 Warehouse on cloud](https://console.bluemix.net/catalog/services/db2-warehouse-on-cloud): IBM Db2 Warehouse on Cloud is a fully-managed, enterprise-class, cloud data warehouse service.
 Powered by IBM BLU Acceleration.

-* [Bluemix Object Storage](https://console.ng.bluemix.net/catalog/services/object-storage/?cm_sp=dw-bluemix-_-code-_-devcenter): A Bluemix service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
+* [Bluemix Object Storage](https://console.ng.bluemix.net/catalog/services/object-storage/?cm_sp=dw-bluemix-_-code-_-devcenter): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.

 * [Internet of Things Platform](https://console.bluemix.net/catalog/services/internet-of-things-platform): This service is the hub for IBM Watson IoT and lets you communicate with and consume data from connected devices and gateways.
 Use the built-in web console dashboards to monitor your IoT data and analyze it in real time.